The biggest city in the prefecture.

 The kanji for Yamagata—literally translates so “Mountain Shape,” and its easy to see how this place got its name.
 Secluded by mountains and flocked by long, often brutal winters, Yamagata in many ways has developed its own rhythm in the world.
 Yamagata is the outback of Japan, and the local dialect, with all its glorious country slang is celebrated throughout the country.
 Yamagata folks are known for being a little reserved, shy even at times, but quick to revel in what’s good in life: namely good food, hot, hot springs, and showing gratitude for the bounty that the natural world brings.
 Go further with these suggestions and get to know the locals.

-See below to learn more about the many areas in Yamagata to explore and activities that you can take part in during your stay.
+See below to learn more about the many areas in and around Yamagata City to explore and activities that you can take part in during your stay.